Top 10 Goals To Measure For Informational Websites

-As a way to make this more meaningful, you can see what words or phrases people are using to link to the content using Moz or Majestic.
+As a way to make this more meaningful, you can see what words or phrases people are using to link to the content using tools like Moz or Majestic.
+You can also find backlink information in Google Search Console.
 If people linking to your website are using phrases that closely relate to the subject matter of your material that is a great sign your content is successful.
 Similarly, you can review the individual sites to see who is referencing your website to better understand your audience.

 9) Cross Linking

-In the case of many informational websites, you need to link people over to some other piece of content.
-One article might not be enough to help answer somebody’s question – but that article could direct somebody to another article that would answer their question.
-To support this, your content no doubt provides links within it, guiding people to those other articles.
-You want to know if people are clicking on those links and, if so, which links they are clicking.
+In the case of many informational websites, it isn’t enough for people to read one page on your website.
+Instead, you need to link people over to some other page.
+You want to know if people are clicking on these links and, if so, which links they are clicking.

-By adding event tracking to a link or by watching what pages people go to next, you can make sure that people are reaching these subsequent pages.
-In a way, this is positive information: people are able to get to another article.
-But, this introduces a problem: sure, people clicked another link, but was that link what they really needed?
-Like some of these other metrics, you can’t use this as a standalone.
-Even if a lot of people click from one page to the next, you need to look at the time spent on the next page and the amount of scrolling or dwelling people do on that page.
+This is positive information: people are able to get to another article.
+However, this data introduces a new question: sure, people clicked another link, but was that link what they really needed?
+Even if a lot of people click from one page to the next, you need to look at how people interact with that other page.

 Along with knowing that people click on links, you can also track which links get clicked.
 Inevitably, some links will be clicked more than others.
 Some links won’t be clicked on at all.
-This makes this metric even more meaningful because it can help you understand what kind of information people truly want from the page.
-It can also help you understand how to organize the information so that the things people are interested in is promoted more highly.
+With this data, you’ll know how to update the page and learn how to better organize the information contained on your website.

 10) Search Rankings

 Making a great informational website requires delivering the information people actually want.
 That means you need to know what those people want but also means you need to know if your information is appearing where people are looking for it.
 And one of the areas where people are looking for it on search engine result pages.
-Increasingly, people are looking for the search engine to immediately surface the information they need via new types of snippets and features.
+Increasingly, Google is immediately surfacing the information people need via different types of search features.

-When the search engine can do that, people won’t always need to click over to your website.
+As a result, people won’t always need to click over to your website because the search results provide plenty of information already.
 For some informational websites, that is acceptable if people don’t click over to your site.
 If your mission is to get your information out there, success for you can simply mean people finding that information even if they don’t find it on your site.
 In this case, you’d want to know what keywords your website ranks for and how many people are searching for that phrase.
-You can do this relatively easily in Google Search Console or SEM Rush.
+You can do this relatively easily in Google Search Console or SEMRush.

-In other cases, though, you’d rather people come to your website to view the information instead of getting it out of Google’s feature.
+In other cases, though, you’d rather people come to your website to view the information instead of stopping at the information provided on the Google search result.
 How to do that would be another post altogether.
-But, for the sake of this post, the short answer is to have to give people who see a snippet containing your information in a search result a reason to click for more information on your website.
-In this case, along with measuring what keywords you rank for and how many people search out those phrases, you want to also review the click through rate for each term from Google Search Console.
-The click through rate tells you not just that people saw the result, but that people saw a reason to click from Google to your website…they found the little bit of information interesting enough to seek out more.
+But, for the sake of this post, the short answer is to give people who see a feature containing your information in a search result a reason to click for more information on your website.
+In this case, along with measuring what keywords you rank for and how many people search out those phrases, you want to also review the click-through rate for each term from Google Search Console, especially the terms where the search features appear.
+The click-through rate tells you not just that people saw the result, but that people saw a reason to click from Google to your website…they found the little bit of information interesting enough to seek out more.
 With this information, you can work to improve the nature of your content to get even more people to your website.